Reviewed by Wendy Marcason, RD, LDN

 Dining out doesn't have to be off-limits for people with celiac disease or gluten sensitivity.
 It just takes some extra planning and attention.

-"Gluten-free consumers should approach eating out at restaurants in three stages: what they need to do prior to going to the restaurant, while at the restaurant and upon leaving the restaurant," says Rachel Begun, MS, RD, spokesperson for the Academy of Nutrition and Dietetics.
+"Gluten-free consumers should approach eating out at restaurants in three stages: what they need to do prior to going to the restaurant, while at the restaurant and upon leaving the restaurant," says Rachel Begun, MS, RDN, spokesperson for the Academy of Nutrition and Dietetics.

 Follow these tips to make sure your experience is both gluten-free and pleasant.

 "You are more likely to get a safe meal if you call the restaurant ahead of time to let them know of your gluten-free needs," says Begun.
 Try calling during a slow time so you can have the host's full attention.
 See if the restaurant has a gluten-free menu or if it participates in the Gluten-Free Restaurant Awareness Program.

 Begun suggests reviewing the restaurant's menu online before you go.
 "You can narrow down your choices and have a more focused conversation with the server," she says.
 Watch out for culinary terms such as crispy, crunchy, breaded, wrapped or thickened—a sign that those items might contain gluten.